freerange/site/soups/weeknotes/week-198.snip.markdown

 Inside Government
 -----------------

-(_<%= l('inside-government', 'Inside Government') %> is the second major part of the UK Government's "Single Domain" project, bringing almost all departmental and organisational publishing onto a single "platform" which is modern, clear and designed with users in mind._)
+(_[Inside Government](/inside-government) is the second major part of the UK Government's "Single Domain" project, bringing almost all departmental and organisational publishing onto a single "platform" which is modern, clear and designed with users in mind._)

 With the first department moving to the single domain platform in a couple of weeks, most of our recent effort has been focussed towards getting scraped data from their old site imported into the new system.

 It's been occasionally messy: a combination of stricter deployment controls, human error and *Microsoft-fscking-Excel* have made this a slower and more arduous procedure than I think anyone was hoping for.

-Anyway, hopefully the worse of the pain is over. <%= l('tom-ward', 'Tom') %> is back from a short holiday in Cornwall, and so I'm sure he will wrangle it successfully.
+Anyway, hopefully the worse of the pain is over.
+[Tom](/tom-ward) is back from a short holiday in Cornwall, and so I'm sure he will wrangle it successfully.
 I've certainly been reminded of some of the lessons I learned on previous projects (previous jobs, previous lives...) about importing data: **get it out of human hands as soon as possible!**

 In the meantime, we continue to fight the good fight and try to keep code quality high and continue to deliver features where possible.